 To opt out of paperless billing:

-For questions or concerns, call Ochsner's Patient Account Customer Service Department Monday - Thursday from 7:30 a.m. to 6 p.m. and Friday from 8 a.m. and 4:30 p.m.
+For questions or concerns, call Ochsner's Patient Account Customer Service Department Monday - Thursday from 7:30 a.m. to 6 p.m. and Friday from 8 a.m. to 4:30 p.m.

 A: To receive full insurance benefits, some insurance companies require patients to receive services with "in-network" or "participating provider" hospitals and physicians.
 Some insurance requires that certain services be authorized or pre-certified before the patient receives them.
 Call your insurance company to check its requirements and to make sure Ochsner Health is in the network.